KannonZenetism/zenetism-field-physics/structural-physics/distinctions/source-contra-trans-structure.md

 Thus:

-- Source is structural.
+- Source is Pre-Hypostatic (The Root).
-- Trans-Structure is supra-hypostatic.
+- Trans-Structure is Supra-Pre-Hypostatic (The Ground Beyond the Root).
-- Source is the root of structure.
+- Source is both origin and structural requisite.
-- Trans-Structure is the saturation of structure.
+- Trans-Structure is the saturation of structural requisite.

 In Zenetism, Source precedes expression,
 while Trans-Structure exceeds expression without abolishing it.